The Africa Colloquium

 Fifth Africa Colloquium of Legal Counsel to Parliaments

-The 5th Africa Colloquium of Legal Counsel to Parliaments is scheduled to be held this year from 28th October, 2019 to 31st October, 2019 at the Pan African Parliament, Johannesburg, South Africa.
+The 5th Africa Colloquium of Legal Counsel to Parliaments was held on 28th October, 2019 to 31 st October, 2019 at the Pan African Parliament, Johannesburg, South Africa

-The Theme for the 5th Colloquium is “Efficient and Effective Parliaments in Africa: The Role of Legal Counsel”.
+The Theme for the 5th Colloquium was “Efficient and Effective Parliaments in Africa: The Role of Legal Counsel”.

 Ms. Elizabeth Muhia, Principal Legal Counsel,